JaelynSJP/cluster-bomb/README.md

 * Push notification to inform citizens of new cluster formed and if they have visited the cluster location
 * Detect that citizen's current location is a cluster area and notify them
 * Community driven updates on crowd situation at locations
-* Plan multiple routes and inform citizen about clusters in that route
+* Allow citizen to input their route and check if there are clusters in that route